ita27rmp100/miniMinds/README.md

 # miniMinds
-Small ideas I coded in my free time or in lab sessions for fun :)
+Small ideas I coded in <b>C language</b> during my free time or in lab sessions for fun :)

 <h4>I will add here a table that contain the idea of each script -inshallah-</h4>